 Balls must be hit through the hoops in an arranged order, as shown in the croquet court layout diagram below.

-"One Ball" with each player having one ball
+"One Ball" with each player having one ball2 Players

-"Singles" with each player using 2 balls: Black and Blue vs Red and Yellow
+"Singles" with each player using 2 balls: Black and Blue vs Red and Yellow4 Players

 "Doubles" with two pairs - each player having one ball: one pair with Black and Blue and the other with Red and Yellow

-"Alternate Strokes Doubles" with two pairs - each player playing alternative strokes during the game using either of that pair's balls.
+"Alternate Strokes Doubles" with two pairs - each player playing alternative strokes during the game using either of that pair's balls.6 Players

 "Teams of 3" with one team playing the Blue, Black and Green balls and the other playing the Red, Yellow and Brown balls.